 The SJMC’s magazine program has achieved national prominence.
 The Accrediting Council on Education in Journalism and Mass Communication (ACEJMC) team that visited in 1999 called the SJMC a “real standout” and termed Drake’s Magazines program the strongest undergraduate sequence in the country, an evaluation reaffirmed in subsequent accreditation reports.

-Magazines published by students either as laboratory projects or as independent publications routinely win national honors from the Scholastic Press Association, the Associated Collegiate Press, The Society for Professional Journalists, and the Association for Education in Journalism and Mass Communication.
-Drake students have been selected for nationally competitive internships offered by the American Society of Magazine Editors, the American Magazine Publishers Association and the Business Press Educational Foundation.
+Magazines published by students either as laboratory projects or as independent publications routinely win national honors from the Associated Collegiate Press, the Society for Professional Journalists, and the Association for Education in Journalism and Mass Communication.
+Drake students have been selected for nationally competitive internships offered by the American Society of Magazine Editors, Scripps Howard Foundation, Dow Jones and the Bailey Lauerman and Olson advertising internships.

 Class projects in all majors offer students a chance to interact with Des Moines community members while providing service to a host of non-profit or charitable organizations.
 Such projects also enable students to work closely with faculty as colleagues outside of the traditional classroom setting.

 Many excellent internships are available to students locally, regionally and nationally during the summer and throughout the school year.
-The SJMC fills more than 200 internships every year.
-The accrediting team noted that “virtually any student who wants an internship is virtually guaranteed to receive one,” and about three of every four internships are paid.
+The SJMC fills hundreds of internships every year.
+The accrediting team noted that “virtually any student who wants an internship is guaranteed to receive one,” and about three of every four internships are paid.
 The team found students to be enthusiastic about their internship experiences and that employers were equally enthusiastic in their satisfaction with Drake students and their preparation for internship work.
 The School requires all students to take JMC 40, a one-credit workshop that focuses on job search strategies and resume preparation.
-Iowa ‘s presidential caucuses offer students special opportunities to work with national and international media intensively every four years.
+Iowa’s presidential caucuses offer students special opportunities to work with international media and with political campaigns intensively every four years.